skienzmatishun/rippreport/content/p/newsletter/index.md

   - ripp-report
 ---

 Facebook fans on the Ripp Report and Baldwin County Legal Eagle can sign up for the Ripp Report on [https://rippreport.com/](https://rippreport.com/).
 The Ripp Report is a consumer group who’s major goal is to expose political corruption.
 We do however assist in many areas of consumerism not related to politics.
-The mid term election are going to be very important to the citizens of Baldwin County which has 14 municipalities.
+The upcoming elections are going to be very important to the citizens of Baldwin County.

 [http://baldwincountyal.gov/Government/municipalities](http://baldwincountyal.gov/Government/municipalities)